Stem Cell Transplant Puts Sickle Cell Pain in the Past

 "At home, he would lie on his bed crying in pain," said his father, Mohammad Al-Mammari.
 "He was sad he couldn't do things, and we were in the emergency department constantly trying to get him some relief."

 Three months after receiving a bone marrow transplant (also referred to as stem cell transplant) at Comer Children's, Ali returned home to the United Arab Emirates no longer experiencing debilitating pain, but rather was running, riding a bicycle and playing soccer.
 "He was so much more mobile when he left than when he arrived," said Kelly Kramer, advanced practice nurse for the pediatric stem cell transplant program.
 "And he no longer had any pain.
 Although he spoke very little English, I could tell he was progressing just by looking at his face."

 Today, the cheerful 14-year-old is back to being a young teen, ready to enter seventh grade, loves math and dreams of being a fighter pilot.
-"He is doing all the things his friends can do," said his physician John M. Cunningham, MD, director of hematopoietic stem cell transplantation and chief of pediatric hematology/oncology.
+"He is doing all the things his friends can do," said his physician John M. Cunningham, MD, director of hematopoietic stem cell transplantation.
 "I visited him in January and Ali is doing well."

 Ali's sickle cell anemia was challenging in that he had two problems: constant and severe pain, and blocked hips, said Cunningham.
 This uncommon, inherited disorder can cause problems ranging from moderate discomfort to profound, lasting pain, widespread tissue damage, stroke and death.
 Ali had the most severe form of the disease; it had taken over his life.